avicnotes/hyde/_posts/2019-08-11-how-can-i-improve-my-html-and-css-skills.md

 date: 2019-08-11T18:12:17+00:00
 author: avic
 layout: post
-description: Improve your HTML & CSS skills using 2 methods: 1.
+description: Improve your HTML & CSS skills using 2 methods; 1.
 Practice HTML and CSS by building web projects.
 2. Learn and solve challenges on the way.
 permalink: /how-can-i-improve-my-html-and-css-skills/
 categories:
   - CSS
   - HTML
   - Projects
 ---

 <img class="aligncenter size-full wp-image-403" src="/public/08/practice-learn-improve.jpg" alt="three dice with the words learn practice improve"/>

 There are two steps you can use in order to improve your HTML and CSS skills: